dylanesque/Cheatsheets/comp_sci.md

 - Understanding how the call stack works is important to truly understanding recursion.
 As the recursive call runs, the call stack gets fuller until the base case is reached.

-- JS DOES NOT have consistent tail recursion support.
+- JS DOES NOT have consistent tail recursion support, though it is starting to creep in.